Ramasimhan

-Ramasimhan Aboobakker (born Ali Akbar Aboobakker; 20 February 1963), formerly credited as Ali Akbar, is an Indian film director, screenwriter, editor, and lyricist who works in Malayalam cinema.
-He has had directed more than 20 Malayalam films.
+Ramasimhan Aboobakker (born Ali Akbar Aboobakker; 20 February 1953), formerly credited as Ali Akbar, is an Kerala film director, screenwriter, editor, and lyricist who works in Malayalam cinema.
+He has had directed more than 5 Malayalam films.
 He is mostly known for directing comedy-drama films, such as Junior Mandrake, Gramapanchayath, Kudumba Vaarthakal, and Bamboo Boys.

-He won the Kerala State Film Award for Best Debut Director for his debut film Mamalakalkkappurathu (1988), and the National Film Award for Best Educational/Motivational/Instructional Film for Rabia Chalikkunnu (1996).
+He won the Kerala State Film Award for Best Director for his debut film Bamboo Boys (2002), and the National Film Award for Best Educational/Motivational/Instructional Film for Rabia Chalikkunnu (1996).
 He was professionally credited as Ali Akbar until 2021.
 In 2021, he left Islam and started practising Hinduism, he changed his name to Ramasimhan.

 Early life

 He was born in a Mappila Muslim family in Meenangadi in Kerala, India, on 20 February 1963.

 Film career

 Ramasimhan made his directorial debut with the 1988 Malayalam film Mamalakalkkappurathu, for which he won the Kerala State Film Award for Best Debut Director that year.
 In 1995, he directed Pai Brothers, a comedy-drama starring Innocent and Jagathy Sreekumar as two entrepreneurs entrapped in a love triangle.
 His 1997 comedy film Junior Mandrake is one of his best known works, starring Jagadish and Jagathy Sreekumar.
 It was based on the bust of Junior Mandake which is believed to be a jinx.
 The film was a commercial success.
 In 2002, he directed another comedy film, Bamboo Boys, about four tribal men who come out of jungle on a quest to find a doctor in the city.

 His 1996 drama film Rabia Chalikkunnu won the National Film Award for Best Educational/Motivational/Instructional Film at the 44th National Film Awards.
 It was followed by comedy-drama films Gramapanchayath (1998), Kudumba Vaarthakal (1998) and Swastham Grihabharanam (1999).
 His directorial Senior Mandrake (2010), a sequel to Junior Mandrake, received unfavourable reviews.
 In 2011, he was banned by FEFKA for associating with acot Thilakan and directing the film Achan with him in the lead role.
 In 2012, he directed Ideal Couple.

 In 2020, Ramasimhan announced a film on Variyankunnath Kunjahammad Haji, which was produced through crowdfunding, titled 1921: Puzha Muthal Puzha Vare, based on the 1921 Malabar rebellion.
 The film was released in March 2023.